Jeevesh28/Sudoku-Solver/README.md

 # Sudoku-Solver :1234:
 Sudoku is a logic based combinatorial number placement puzzle.
 The puzzle’s goal is to fill a 9x9 grid such that each of the nine blocks (3x3 grids) has to contain all the digits 1-9 and each number can only appear once in a row, column or box.
 [Sudoku Rules](https://www.sudokukingdom.com/rules.php)

 This program serves as a way to calculate the solution to any 9x9 sudoku puzzle via webcam.
-It identifies the puzzle through the webcam, processes it using OpenCV, runs against a neural network trained on MNIST digits dataset to predict the digits, and runs a backtracking algorithm to determine the solution.
+It identifies the puzzle through the webcam, processes it using **OpenCV**, runs against a neural network trained on **MNIST digits dataset** to predict the digits, and runs a **backtracking algorithm** to determine the solution.

 ## Instructions:🎮